ben-strasser/flow-cutter-pace16/README.md

 The format specification of the input graph and output decompositions follow those of the [PACE 2016](https://pacechallenge.wordpress.com/track-a-treewidth/) challenge.

 The parallization is done using OpenMP.
 You can therefore control the number of threads spawned by setting the environment variable `OMP_NUM_THREADS` and use any of the other [OpenMP environment variables](https://gcc.gnu.org/onlinedocs/libgomp/Environment-Variables.html) used in the GCC's OpenMP implementation.

+The experiments subdirectory contains tree decompositions computed during our testing.

 ## Publications